QUALITY ASSURANCE / QUALITY CONTROL PROCEDURES FOR HEI STUDIES

 1.1.
 POLICY STATEMENT

 The mission of the Health Effects Institute (HEI) is to provide high-quality, impartial, relevant scientific information on the health effects of pollutants from motor vehicles and other sources in the environment.
-All funded HEI studies are expected to have adequate QA/QC procedures in place to ensure that the data are collected according to a written protocol and Standard Operating Procedures (SOPs) and are traceable.
-The QA/QC guidelines provided in this appendix apply to all HEI-funded studies.
-For studies that involve human subjects and some animal studies of regulatory significance, HEI will implement Special Quality Assurance Procedures (described in Part II) that include an external audit by an HEI selected audit team.
-HEI will inform the investigator after approval of the study whether the Special QA procedures will apply to his/her study.
+All HEI studies are expected to have adequate Quality Assurance /Quality Control (QA/QC) procedures in place.
+Adequate QA/QC procedures ensure that the data are collected under defined conditions as specified in relevant Standard Operating Procedures (SOPs) and data protocols, are reliable and traceable, and the analyses appropriate and reproducible.
+The QA/QC procedures provided apply to all HEI studies (described in Part 1).
+For studies that involve human subjects and some other studies with a high potential for use in regulatory decisions, HEI has additional requirements (described in Part 2).
+This includes an external audit by an HEI selected audit team.

 1.2.
 QUALITY ASSURANCE / QUALITY CONTROL COMPONENTS